A Brief History of the Wenham Tea House

 From 2012-2015, Henry’s Fine Foods operated the Wenham Tea House.
 Henry’s continued the traditions of delicious food, quality tea and gracious hospitality.

-Nowadays, Christopher Keohane manages the Wenham Tea House.
-Chris continues on the tradition of fine dining, excellent service and impeccable private functions at the Wenham Tea House.
+Christopher Keohane managed the Wenham Tea House til 2020.
+Chris continued the tradition of fine dining, excellent service and impeccable private functions at the Wenham Tea House.